rgayler/VSA_op_properties/README.md

   (This will change if we find a different publication venue for the paper.)
   * The paper uses data objects and figures created by the simulation notebook and stored in the `output` directory.

-  * I manually created a symlink rom `docs/paper.pdf` to `paper/paper.pdf` so that the website (locally and on GitHub pages) an refer to the paper.
+The output paper (`paper.pdf`) is created in the `paper` directory, but needs to also exist in the `docs` directory so that it can be referenced from the web pages (locally and on GitHub).

+* After creating `paper.pdf` for the first time, move the file form 'paper' to `docs`, open a terminal, change directory to `paper`, and manually create a symlink to the file (`ln -s ../docs/paper.pdf paper.pdf`).

+The file needs to be in `docs` so that GitHub picks it up for rendering the GitHub pages.
+When the paper is regenerated, it is written to the symlink in `paper`, which updates the file in `docs`.

+I am not convinced that managing the output paper via GitHub is the best method for remote collaboration because of the need to merge the individual contributions.
+On the other hand, using something like Overleaf for editing the source text would not allow executable code in the text and would have the problem of synchronising output objects in the Overleaf environment.

-* Bibliography records are manually exported from Zotero and stored in the `???` directory
+* Bibliography records are manually exported from Zotero and stored in the `paper` directory.

+## Binder

+*Yet to be decided whether to binderise the repo.*